OpatrilPeter/mattermost-dl/README.md

 - well defined (see provided JSON schemas)
 - optimized for efficient appending (as described earlier)

-## How do I see the downloaded messages?
+## How can I see the downloaded messages?

 While _presentation_ of the stored data is technically out of scope of this project, if you're on Unix-based platform with Bourne shell and [jq](https://github.com/stedolan/jq), you can use simple utilities provided in `scripts/` folder.